Neural Style Transfer: A Review: Improvements and Extensions

-\emph{4) Fast Style Transfer with high-resolution images:} Similar to 3), stroke size in stylised result does not vary with style image scale for high-resolution images.
+\emph{4) MOB-NST with high-resolution images:} Similar to 3), stroke size in stylised result does not vary with style image scale for high-resolution images.
 The solution is also similar to Gatys \etal's algorithm in \cite{gatys2016controlling}, which is a coarse-to-fine stylisation procedure \cite{wang2016multimodal}.
 The idea is to exploit a multimodel, which comprises multiple subnetworks.
 Each subnetwork receives the upsampled stylised result of the previous subnetwork as the input, and stylises it again with finer strokes.

 Another limitation of current NST algorithms is that they do not consider the depth information contained in the image.
-To address this limitation, depth preserving NST algorithms \cite{depth,liu2017depthaware} are proposed.
-Their approach is to add a depth loss function based on \cite{Johnson2016perceptual} to measure the depth difference between the content image and the (yet unknown) stylised image.
-The image depth is acquired by applying a single-image depth estimation algorithm (\eg, Zoran et al.'s work in \cite{zoran2015learning}).
+To address this limitation, the depth preserving NST algorithm \cite{liu2017depthaware} is proposed.
+Their approach is to add a depth loss function based on \cite{Johnson2016perceptual} to measure the depth difference between the content image and the stylised image.
+The image depth is acquired by applying a single-image depth estimation algorithm (\eg, Chen et al.'s work in \cite{chen2016single}).

-\paragraph{Semantic Style Transfer.} Given a pair of style and content images which are similar in content, the goal of semantic style transfer is to build a semantic correspondence between the style and content, which maps each style region to a corresponding semantically similar content region.
+\textbf{Semantic Style Transfer.} Given a pair of style and content images which are similar in content, the goal of semantic style transfer is to build a semantic correspondence between the style and content, which maps each style region to a corresponding semantically similar content region.
 Then the style in each style region is transferred to the semantically similar content region.